sergio11/trust_certification_system_blockchain/README.md

 * Cheaper process, we use our own monetary system based on ERC 20 tokens.
 * It stick off as an innovative and avant-garde institution.
 * Provides greater value for students.
-* Preserves the prestige of the school by ensuring the veracity of the certificates.
+* Preserves the prestige of the certificaction authority by ensuring the veracity of the certificates.

 ### Third parties such as companies or other verification institutions.